dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 </div>

-This query returned 153 entries where the **`Dollars`** value is zero or null.
-Given that `Dollars` is calculated as `PurchasePrice * Quantity`, this directly implies that **`PurchasePrice`** for these entries is also zero, requiring further investigation.
-Potential reasons for these entries include:
+This query returned 153 records where the `Dollars` value is zero or null.
+Since `Dollars` is derived from `PurchasePrice * Quantity`, a zero value implies a zero purchase price for these items.
+Possible explanations include:
 - **Promotional or Free Goods:** Items given away as part of a promotion, marketing campaign, or bundled with other purchases.
 - **Samples:** Products recorded as samples for in-store use or customer trials.
 - **Data Entry Errors:** Mistakes made during data input.